robbie-webbe/stonks_alerts/README.md

     * Also XMM 0916811501 scr 8 without STONKS alert.
     * Nearest Gaia 5975866351469811456 7.4".
 X-ray pos error 0.62".
     * Possible distance 2.37kpc
-    * Fit to spec with nH 2.1 x 10^22 and kT 2.47 keV.
+    * Fit to spec with nH 5.2 x 10^22 and kT 1.9 keV.
+(Galactic nH value is 1.4 x 10^22).
-    * Est luminosity 6.05 x 10^32 at 2.37kpc
+    * Flux 7.22 x 10^-13.
+Est luminosity 6.05 x 10^32 at 2.37kpc
     * Need to check flux in previous XMM obs to determine rate of brightening.
 FLIX?
 Very hard source.
+    * Source is approx x5 fainter in observation 0822210101 approx 4.5 years before STONKS alert.
-    * Source is approx x10 fainter in observation 0916811501 approx 6 months before STONKS alert.
+    * Source is approx x30 fainter in observation 0916811501 approx 6 months before STONKS alert.
+    * In obs 0822210101 best fit is blackbody with nH 3 x 10^22 and kT 2.3keV.
+Flux 1.10 x 10^-13
-    * In prior obs best fit is blackbody with kT 0.42keV.
+    * In obs 0916811501 best fit is blackbody with nH 7 x 10^22 and kT 0.35keV.
+Flux 2.04 x 10^-14
     * Possible transient source with hard bright periods, and 'quiescent' luminosity on order 10^-13 erg/s/cm^2.
-    * X-ray to optical flux ratio is of order greater than 1, assuming closest gaia match.
+    * X-ray to optical flux ratio is of order greater than 1, assuming closest gaia match, likely much higher.
     * Of potential interest for monitoring.
-    * Apec spectrum
-    * Rebin spectrum.

 + Source 17 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.
     * First X-ray Detection?
 N. SIMBAD?
 N.